hisubram/mobilefoundation/android_jsonstore.md

 ## Sample application
 {: #sample-application }
-The JSONStoreAndroid project contains a native Android application that utilizes the JSONStore API set.
+The `JSONStoreAndroid` project contains a native Android application that uses the JSONStore API.
-Included is a JavaScript adapter Maven project.
+A JavaScript adapter maven project is included.

 ![Image of the sample application](images/android-native-screen.jpg)